 - NGINX and NGINX Plus are designed for containers, the infrastructure of choice for developing microservices.
 With a footprint roughly 2 MB in size, NGINX and NGINX Plus run on supported Linux servers (bare metal, cloud, or virtual), or directly in Docker containers orchestrated by Kubernetes and other platforms.

 The NGINX API management solution’s innovative architecture is designed for scale.
-NGINX supports distributed API management by decoupling the API gateway (NGINX Plus) from the API management software (NGINX Controller).
+NGINX supports distributed API management by decoupling the API gateway (NGINX Plus) from the API management software (NGINX Controller [now F5 NGINX Management Suite] ).
 There is no runtime dependency between the two, which ensures that API traffic is processed without unnecessary overhead such as additional scripting, database calls, or other control plane logic.